Lockheed Martin A-4AR Fightinghawk: Operational history

 In August 2010, the aircraft enforced a no-fly zone at San Juan for the Mercosur's Presidents Summit.
-On September they joined the rest of the air force aircraft at Reconquista, Santa Fe for the ICARO III integration manoeuvers.
-On November they deployed to Tandil airbase for the XX Ibero-American Summit held at Mar del Plata.
+One month later, they were present at Reconquista, Santa Fe for the ICARO III integration manoeuvers.

-In January 2016, Argentine Minister of Defence Julio Martinez confirmed that all Air Force Lockheed Martin A-4AR Skyhawk (Fightinghawk) fighters were grounded.
-Originally this was due to the expiry of the explosive cartridges in their ejection seats, but later it became apparent that there were additional problems.
-Only 4-5 were found airworthy with the rest in storage at Villa Reynolds.
+In January 2016, Argentine Minister of Defence Julio Martinez confirmed that all A-4ARs had been grounded.
+This was originally due to the expiry of the explosive cartridges in their ejection seats, but additional problems became apparent later on.
+Only 4-5 were found airworthy with the rest were in storage at Villa Reynolds.

-In May 2017, they participated in the celebrations of the 2017 anniversary of the May Revolution.
+In May 2017, several A-4ARs participated in celebrations marking the 2017 anniversary of the May Revolution.

 By 2020, as few as six of the aircraft were still reported as operational.
+In March 2024, Argentina signed a letter of intent with Denmark to acquire 24 used F-16 fighter aircraft as likely replacements for its Fightinghawks.